Real-Dev-Squad/website-api-contracts/qr-code-auth/README.md

 - **Params**
   None
 - **Query**

-  - user_id : Specifies the ID of the User whose authentication document will be retrieved

   - device_id : Specifies the ID of the User' device whose device id will be unique.
 - **Body**
   None